l3p-cv/lost/docs/docs/admin_area.md

 ### Visibility

-#### Pipeline
+#### Pipelines

 Pipelines can be assigned to a group or to the own user when starting.
-Only groups to which the user is assigned can be selected.
+Only groups to which the user is assigned to can be selected.
 Later, these pipelines will only be visible to the selected group or user.

 #### Label Trees